 James was first held at Bilibid Prison where he was held from May 20th until May 23rd.
 This was an old Spanish prison outside of Manila.
 While there, the POWs received water and meals of rice twice.

 James was then transferred to Cabanatuan #3.
 There, he was held from May 23, 1942, until August 1, 1942.
 From there, he was sent to Palawan Island for a work detail.
-While James was on the island, he received one of the worse beatings as a POW.
-He was beaten with a four foot paddle by a Japanese guard.
+While James was on the island, he received one of the worse beatings as a POW, when he was beaten with a four foot paddle by a Japanese guard.
 He remained on the island until June 1943, when he was returned to Manila.
 On June 12, 1943, his name appeared on the hospital ledger from Bilibid Prison.
 It was recorded that he was admitted to the hospital there with a sprained back.